parenriquez/nlp/README.md

 1. `model_0.pth` - contains the model trained and tested on the **validation set**
 2. `model_1.pth` - contains the model trained using the hyperparameters found from validation and tested on the **test set**
 3. `model_2.pth` - contains the model trained from a `~balanced` dataset and tested on the same **test set** used on `model_1`
+4. `model_3.pth` - same hyperparameters as `model_2`, but trained for 300 epochs
-4. `variational-autoencoder.pth` - contains the variational autoencoder which was trained on the `negative` class, to resample it and make it equal to the average of the population of the `neutral` and the `positive` class
+5. `variational-autoencoder.pth` - contains the variational autoencoder which was trained on the `negative` class, to resample it and make it equal to the average of the population of the `neutral` and the `positive` class

 `notebooks/tensors` folder will contain the testing dataset.
 (All of these are tensors):